top of page

 Getting There and Around

 There is an hourly bus from Kraków main station which reaches Kalwaria Zebrzydowska in just about 3/4 of an hour.
 From the bus station it is a pleasant ten-minute hike up a fairly steep hill to the main basilica.
 To complete one of the paths at a gentle pace without major worshipping, it will only take you approximately around an hour and a half.
 A great pleasant walk.
-An unmissable day-trip afar Kraków (blogged in Kraków).
+A very good day-trip afar our blogged Kraków.

 UNESCO Inscription